YottaDB/YDBDoc/ProgGuide/isv.rst

 .. code-block:: none

-   $ZTIMeout=([timeout][:labelref])
+   $ZTIMeout=([timeout][:expr])

+For SET of $ZTIMEOUT:

+* If the optional timeout is specified:

-* The optional timeout in seconds specifies with millisecond accuracy how long from the current time the timer interrupts the process.
-If the specified timeout is negative, YottaDB cancels the timer.
-If the timeout is zero, YottaDB treats it as it would a DO of the vector.
+  * A positive value specifies a time in seconds, with millisecond resolution, how long from the current time, the timer interrupts the process.
+When the timer interrupts the process, it XECUTEs the vector.
-* The optional labelref specifies a code vector defining a fragment of M code to which YottaDB transfers control as if with a DO when the timeout expires.
-If the timeout is missing, the assignment must start with a colon and only changes the vector, and in this case, if the timeout is the empty string, YottaDB removes any current vector.
+  * A negative value cancels the timer.
+  * A zero value causes the vector to be XECUTEd immediately.

+* If the timeout is not specified, a colon (:) must precede an expr.
+If the optional expr is specified, it is a vector to be XECUTEd when a pending or subsequently set timer interrupts the process.

+* If neither the timeout nor the expr are specified, the SET of $ZTIMEOUT to an empty string is a no-op.

-Note that YottaDB only recognizes interrupts such as from $ZTIMEOUT at points where it can properly resume operation, such as the beginning of a line, when waiting for a command with a timeout, or when starting a FOR iteration.
-When a timeout occurs, if the last assignment specified no vector, YottaDB uses the current $ETRAP or $ZTRAP.
-YottaDB rejects an attempted KILL of $ZTIMeout with the VAREXPECTED error and an attempted NEW of $ZTIMeout with the SVNONEW error.
+Interrupts are only XECUTEd at safe points, such as the beginning of a line, when waiting for a command with a timeout, or when starting a FOR iteration.
+When an interrupt occurs, if the vector is not valid M code (an empty string vector is not valid M code), YottaDB invokes the current $ETRAP or $ZTRAP.
+YottaDB rejects an attempted KILL of $ZTIMeout with the `VAREXPECTED <../MessageRecovery/errors.html#varexpected>`_ error and an attempted NEW of $ZTIMeout with the `SVNONEW <../MessageRecovery/errors.html#svnonew>`_ error.

+When accessed, the timeout in $ZTIMEOUT is the remaining time of any pending interrupt, and zero otherwise.

 Example:

 .. code-block:: bash

-   YDB>zprint ^ztimeout
-   ztimeout
-     ; Display $ztimeout
-       write !,$ztimeout               ; display $ZTIMeout - in this case the initial value -1 ; set with a vector (do ^TIMEOUT) set $ztimeout="60:do ^TIMEOUT"  ; timeout of 1 minute.
-After timeout expires, XECUTEs do ^TIMEOUT write !,$ztimeout               ; displays the remaining time:vector until timeout ; set without a vector
-       set $ztimeout=120               ; set the timeout to 2 minutes without changing the vector set $ztimeout="1234do ^TIMEOUT" ; missing colon creates a timeout for 1234 seconds set $ztimeout="10:"             ; set the timeout to 10 seconds and vector to current etrap or ztrap set $ztimeout=-1                ; set cancels the timeout ; Note that set to 0 triggers an immediate timeout set $ztimeout=0                 ; triggers the current vector set $ztimeout="0:DO FOO"        ; this has the same effect as DO FOO YDB>
+   YDB>write $ztimeout ; Initial value is -1 and there is no vector -1
+   YDB>set $ztimeout="2:write $zpiece($horolog,"","",2)" write $zpiece($horolog,",",2),!,$ztimeout ; Set the timeout and wait for it
+   61243
+   1.999:write $zpiece($horolog,",",2)
+   YDB>61245
+   YDB>; Note the timer interrupted after two seconds

+   YDB>write $zpiece($horolog,",",2) set $ztimeout=1 ; Omitting expr uses the previously set vector
+   61321
+   YDB>61322
+   YDB>write $zpiece($horolog,",",2) set $ztimeout=0 ; Setting to 0 executes the vector immediately
+   61365
+   61365
+   YDB>write $zpiece($horolog,",",2) set $ztimeout=-1 ; Setting to a negative number cancels the timer
+   61392
+   YDB>

 .. _ztrap-isv: